Learning Module

 This lesson introduced you to a number of practices that have been empirically shown to increase emotional happiness.

-Take the next step, and find out more about the happiness practices discussed in this lesson.
+Take the next step and find out more about the happiness practices discussed in this lesson.
 Then choose one and try it out for a month to see if you feel any happier.
-You can even get scientific about it: Take the PANAS questionnaire before starting your “experiment,” take it again at the end, and compare your before and after scores to see if doing the practice made any difference.
+You can even get scientific about it.
+Take the PANAS questionnaire before starting your experiment.
+Take it again at the end, and compare your before and after scores to see if doing the practice made any difference.
+Who knows?
+Maybe you’ll enjoy the practice and want to keep it going—or feel motivated to try out another one!

 And, as always, share these ideas and experiences with a friend, and be ready to learn from their experiences too!